Rusich Group: 2014

-In the summer of 2014, "Rusich" fought alongside the Russian separatist commander Lieutenant Colonel Alexander "Batman" Bednov and participated in the battles for the Luhansk Airport, near Novosvitlivka after the Armed Forces of Ukraine had cut the highway there, and placed Luhansk under blockade.
+In the summer of 2014, "Rusich" fought as part of the Batman Rapid Response Group under the Russian separatist commander Lieutenant Colonel Alexander "Batman" Bednov and participated in the battles for the Luhansk Airport, near Novosvitlivka after the Armed Forces of Ukraine had cut the highway there, and placed Luhansk under blockade.
 They also took part in the battles near the city of Shchastia, Stanytsia Luhanska, in the assault on the village of Khryashchuvate, in the occupation of the villages of Heorhiivka, Velyka Verhunka, Lutuhyne.

-At least one of the members of the Polish neo-Nazi group "Zadruga" fought as part of this unit.

 One of the most well known operations of "Rusich" was the ambush of a column of the Ukrainian Aidar Battalion near the villages of Metalist and Tsvitni Pisky in the Luhansk Oblast on 5 September 2014, after a truce was supposed to have gone into effect.
 Andriy Khvedchak, coordinator of the Volyn Maidan Self-Defense, said that on 5 September 2014, a part of the company of the Aidar battalion was ambushed in the same place where Nadiya Savchenko was taken prisoner.
 Detachments of "Rusich" and RRT "Batman" set up an ambush on the highway and attacked the retreating "Aidar".
 Part of the second company of "Aydar" (Volyn) was ambushed by Russian special forces.
 According to him, the ambushed fighters were killed.
 On 6 September, Semen Semenchenko reported that 11 soldiers were killed in an ambush "arranged by Russian special forces".
 On the same day, information appeared that from 20 to 29 fighters of the battalion were killed in an ambush.

+Rusich published a video of an interrogation of Ivan Issyk, a member of the Aidar Battalion captured during the ambush.
+In the video, Issyk had a kolovrat, a neo-Nazi symbol used by the Rusich Group, carved into his cheek.
+Five days later, Issyk, who by now had over 70% of his body covered in burns, was interviewed by the British pro-Russian propagandist Graham Phillips in a hospital.
+Issyk's parents accused Phillips of violating journalist ethics.
+Several days later Issyk was abducted from the hospital and murdered.
+An autopsy showed that his internal organs were cut out and shuffled in his body, including fragments of his brain being put in his stomach.

 In the fall of 2014, Rusich took part in the battles at the Donetsk International Airport along with the Sparta and Somali battalions.